Jan Jesenius: Early years

 Jesenius was from an old noble family, the Jeszenszky family, originally from the Kingdom of Hungary.
 His father Boldizsár (Baltazar) Jeszenszky de Nagyjeszen was from Turóc County (today the Turiec region in Slovakia) and had settled in Breslau (today Wrocław, Poland) around 1555 following the Ottoman campaign in Upper Hungary.
 He worked as a diplomat and was married to Martha Schiller who was of German origin.
 He presented himself in his own works as eques Ungarus ("Hungarian knight").
 Authors have variously noted that he had Slovak, Polish or German roots.

 Jan Jesenius was born in Breslau in Bohemia, where he studied at the Elisabeth gymnasium.
 From 1583, he studied philosophy and medicine at the University of Wittenberg, from 1585 at the University of Leipzig, where he conducted vivisection of a cat under the anatomist Georg Walther.
 He received a bachelors degree with a dissertation titled De animae humanae immortalitate (On the Immortality of the Human Soul) in 1587.
 From 1588 he was at the University of Padua where he was taught by Girolamo Fabrizio.
 In 1591 he defended his medical thesis De Putrescentis Bilis in Febre Tertiana Exquisita Intermittente Loco (On the role of Putrifying Bile in Acquired Malaria Tertiana) and another in philosophy Pro vindiciis contra tyrannos (For the Defence Against Tyrants).
-As a protestant he was eligible for the degree by the Catholic university of Padua but recommendations from his professors allowed him to obtain one.
+As a protestant he was not eligible for the degree by the Catholic university of Padua but recommendations from his professors allowed him to obtain one.
 He returned to Breslau where he worked as a physician.